Which day of the week is the least productive?Harmonie SpaldingLast Updated: July 20, 2014

 Innovation requires rest.
 Creativity requires downtime.
 Satisfaction comes not just when we produce great work but also when we have time to sit, relax and reward ourselves for the great work we’ve completed…

 That said, you can keep your week-done slouch at bay by planning work in Flow.
-When your brain is zonked and your energy is low, it’s Flow that’ll remind you about that one mindless task you keep putting off then forgetting about…
+When your brain is zonked and your energy is low, it’s Flow that’ll remind you about that one mindless task you keep putting off and then forgetting about…

 What’s Flow?Try it for free